-- 1. Testing was completed on contaminants in the Table.
+- Testing was completed on contaminants in the Table.
 Not all contaminants require testing every year. - 2.
 Turbidity is monitored 24 hours a day and therefore not in the Table. - 3.
 2022 results from lead and copper testing are far below the EPA's MCL for lead, which is .015 mg/L (or 15 ppb), and 1.3 mg/L for copper.
 The City of Gearhart did not detect any lead or copper that has exceeded these limits at the last testing.
 The City of Gearhart is responsible for providing high quality drinking water but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to two minutes before using water for drinking or cooking.
-If you are concerned about lead in your water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.
+If you are concerned about lead in your water, you may wish to have your water tested.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.
 Lead and copper will be tested again this year. - 4.
 No Nitrates were detected in any of the samples taken over last year.